Degree Fields

 Preparation

 The three major educational paths to registered nursing - a bachelor's of science degree in nursing (BSN), an associate degree in nursing (ADN), and a diploma.
 Nurses most commonly enter the occupation by completing an associate degree or bachelor's degree program.
 Individuals then must complete a national licensing examination in order to obtain a nursing license.
-Further training or education can qualify nurses to work in specialty areas, and may help improve advancement opportunities.
+Advanced practice nurses -- clinical nurse specialists, nurse anesthetists, nurse-midwives, and nurse practitioners -- need a master’s degree.

 Accredited Programs